el-pol/blog-coding/content/articles/heart-of-australia-2.md

 ---
 title: In The Heart Of Australia, Part Two
-description: How did I end up in the center of the Australian outback?
+description: First experiences at the Jump Inn
 img: alice1.jpeg
 alt: heart of australia, part two
-date: 2021-01-23
+date: 2021-03-28
 isDraft: true
 tags:
   - Australia